rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

    {%/if%}
    ```

-5. Add the personalization token to the condition:
+5. Add the product name token to the condition:
-   1. Remove the placeholder "condition1" from the expression.
+   1. Remove the "condition1" placeholder from the expression.
-   2. Select **[!UICONTROL Context]** in the list.
+   2. In the list, select **[!UICONTROL Context]**.
    3. Select **[!UICONTROL Journey Orchestration]** > **[!UICONTROL Events]** > ***[!UICONTROL event_name]***, then expand the **[!UICONTROL productListItems]** node.

       In this example, *event_name* represents the name of your event.